quannguyen268/Embedded-System/README.md

 # Embedded-System
-Code for embedded system class
+This is code for embedded system class
+Project name : Face R